KarelZe/thesis/references/obsidian/📖chapters/🔢Trade Size Rule.md

-As the chapter [[🔢Quote rule]] derives, quote-based approaches are generally preferred due to the improved performance relative to the [[🔢Tick test]].
+As the chapter [[🔢Quote Rule]] derives, quote-based approaches are generally preferred due to the improved performance relative to the [[🔢Tick Test]].
 (More general background on the problem?) ([[@grauerOptionTradeClassification2022]] 13) stress that the quote rule, however, systematically misclassifies limit orders and propose an alternative procedure to identify and override predictions for them.

 $$
 \tag{10}